DavesCodeMusings/raspberry-cobbler/docs/phase5.md

 ip: can't find device 'eth0'
 ```

-This happens because the Pi 3 Ethernet adapter is connected via the USB bus and the device hasn't been detected and configured by the time we're trying to configure it.
+This happens because the Pi 3 Ethernet adapter is connected via the USB bus and the hardware hasn't been detected by the time we're trying to configure it.
 We have to wait until _eth0_ is available.
 But how?

 A _sleep 1 (or 2 or 3)_ might work, but it's clumsy.
 Another method is to use an _mdev_ action to call _ifup_ when the interface is detected.
 This can be done by configuring the Pi to respond to hotplug events.

-## Configuring eth0 for hotplug
+## Configuring _eth0_ for hotplug
 In _/etc/network/interfaces_, find the line `auto eth0` and replace _auto_ with _hotplug_.
 It should now look like the line below.

 ```